MohamedBarbych/Mancala-Game/README.md

 ### Game Screen
 ![image](https://github.com/user-attachments/assets/862df50c-a2e0-4b93-9435-9bfe255bc2b9)

 _Description: The main gameplay area.
-Players can interact with the pits and see their moves visualized._
+Players can interact with the pits and visualize their moves._

 ---